 Has it – or something similar – appeared elsewhere before?

-- Has the person filed material elsewhere
+Has the person posted material somewhere else?

 6. Be persistent

 Verifying public debate is not easy.
-The devil is, often, in the detail.
+The devil is often in the detail.
 To find it you need stamina and persistence.

-Finally, be open in the way you write up any fact-checking reports, providing links to the evidence you use.
-And be honest, if you make a mistake, admit it.
+Finally, be open in the way you write up any fact-checking report, providing links to your evidence.
+And be honest.
+If you make a mistake, admit it.